Sustainability interventions in nursing wards

 Intervention

-Use tap water for cleaning traumatic and/or surgical wounds instead of NaCl 0.9%.
+Use tap water to cleanse traumatic and/or surgical wounds instead of 0.9% NaCl.

 Exclusions:

-- Wound treatments excluded in consultation with the hospital's wound care specialist, such as open fascial wounds or wounds where depth and structure are unclear, and where rinsing fluid may not drain properly.
+- Wound treatments that have been ruled out in consultation with your own hospital's wound consultant, such as open fascial wounds or wounds where the depth and structure are unclear and rinse fluid may not run back properly.

 Implementation approach